jbcodeforce/jbcodeforce.github.io/docs/techno/databricks/index.md

 ![](./images/db-sql-warehouses.png)

-Creating a Warehouse helps to configure the cluster size, scaling characteristics (which lead to different pricing in DBU units), the type and
+Creating a Warehouse helps to configure the cluster size and type, scaling characteristics (which lead to different pricing in DBU units), and the catalog:
-catalog:

 ![](./images/db-sql-warehouse.png)